kamejosh/owlbear-hp-tracker/USAGE.md

 **TTRPG-API Statblocks**

 If you are using a creature that is available on ttrpg-api.bitperfect-software.com you can use the [statblock feature](#statblock).
 The statblocks from the TTRPG API include most of the statblocks that use the OGL.
 This includes DnD 5e and Pathfinder 2E statblocks.
-For switching between rulesets see [global settings](#global-settings).
+For switching between rulesets see [Settings](#settings).

 **Manual Initialization**